osrf/docker_images/README.md

 * [ROS2](https://registry.hub.docker.com/u/osrf/ros2/)
 * [Gazebo](https://registry.hub.docker.com/u/osrf/gazebo/)

-This repo also includes the neccesary scripts and config files to auto generate the dockerfiles.
+This repo also includes the necessary scripts and config files to auto generate the Dockerfiles.
+See the doc directory for further documentation.